wayofthepie/gram-cli/README.md

     -t, --token <token>    Github token to use [env: GITHUB_TOKEN=]

 SUBCOMMANDS:
-    diff-settings    Diff actual settings with expected settings defined in a settings toml file help             Prints this message or the help of the given subcommand(s)
+    help        Prints this message or the help of the given subcommand(s) settings    Interactions for repository settings
 ```